-Since the state variable in our model is a belief $\mu$ , a natural extension of the above assumption is to assume that there be a path from any belief $\mu$ to any other belief $\tilde{\mu}$ .
-Unfortunately, this approach does not work, because such a condition is too demanding and never satisfied.
-A problem is that there are infinitely many possible beliefs $\mu$ , and thus there is no reason to expect recurrence; i.e., the posterior belief may not return to the current belief in finite time.
+Since the state variable in our model is a belief μ , a natural extension of weakly communicating states is to assume that there be a path from any belief to any other belief, except temporary ones.
+But unfortunately, this approach does not work, because such a condition is too demanding and not satisfied in general.
+A problem is that given an initial prior μ , only finitely many beliefs are reachable in finite time; so almost all beliefs are not reachable from μ , and hence a "globally accessible" belief does not exist in general.

 To avoid this problem, we will focus on the evolution of the support of the belief, rather than the evolution of the belief itself.
-Now the recurrence problem above is not an issue, since there are only finitely many supports.
+Now we do not need to worry about the technical problem above, since there are only finitely many supports.
 Of course, the support of the belief is only coarse information about the belief, so imposing a condition on the evolution of the support is much weaker than imposing a condition on the evolution of the belief.
 However, it turns out that this is precisely what we need for invariance of the feasible payoff set.